A3 – Chassis No 3

 Several venues were considered but a site visit to the beautiful Dallas Burston Polo Club in Warwickshire stood out head and shoulders above the others.
-Standing, looking out onto two polo pitches with a club house in between them, we realised a better site could not be imagined.
-A booking was promptly made and then Covid struck, and the world was turned on its head.

 As an additional attraction various Aston Martin specialists were invited to take a trade stand and further strengthen the event showcasing their expertise in all areas from restoration, parts and servicing, accessories, and memorabilia.